Health Insurance Quotes

-Some health insurers have contended that allowing domestic partner benefits would make them targets of fraud if customers tried to add relatives or friends onto their health plans.
-This is why many employers that offer such benefits require detailed information from domestic partners to determine eligibility.
+In the past, health insurers have contended that allowing domestic partner benefits would make them targets of fraud if customers tried to add relatives or friends onto their health plans.
+This is why many employers that offer such benefits require detailed information from domestic partners to determine eligibility (see sidebar).

-Even if your state doesn't mandate that insurance benefits be extended to domestic partners, and employer can choose to include them in group benefits.
-Many major group health insurers provide insurance for domestic partners through employers: Ameritas, CIGNA, Aetna, Kaiser Permanente, United HealthCareGroup, MetLife, Great West Life, Humana, Mutual of Omaha, Guardian and some Blue Cross Blue Shield plans.
-For a list of insurance companies that provide domestic partner benefits, go to the City and County of San Francisco Human Rights Commission.
+Even if your state doesn't mandate that insurance benefits be extended to domestic partners, an employer can choose to include them in group benefits.
+Many major group health insurers provide insurance for domestic partners through employers.

 The federal and state governments do not tax benefits for spouses.
 But the federal government taxes benefits for domestic partners because it does not recognize those relationships.
 Also, in some instances, an employee who receives benefits for a domestic partner has to pay for the premium with after-tax dollars and then pay taxes again on the cost of the benefit because it counts as income.